orihoff/omegaSudoku/README.md

 # HoffSudoku Solver

 Hey, welcome to HoffSudoku, a generic, high-performance Sudoku solver built in C#.
-Whether you’re tackling classic 9×9 puzzles or pushing your limits with up to 25×25 boards, this project is engineered to deliver fast and efficient results.
+Whether you’re intrest in classic 9×9 puzzles or pushing your limits with up to 25×25 boards, this project is engineered to deliver fast and efficient results.

 ## Sudoku Rules